thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ### Backup Proprietary eSupport Drivers

-If you have Windows installed, back up the proprietary ASUS drivers before removing Windows partitions:
+If Windows is installed, back up proprietary ASUS drivers before removing Windows partitions:

-1. In Windows, copy the entire `C:\eSupport` folder to external storage
+1. In Windows, copy the entire `C:\eSupport` folder to external storage.
-2. These drivers may be needed if you ever reinstall Windows or use Windows in a VM
+2. These drivers may be needed if you reinstall Windows or use it in a virtual machine.

 ### Disable Secure Boot

-**IMPORTANT FOR DUAL BOOT USERS:** Disable Windows BitLocker before doing this or your data will be inaccessible!
+**IMPORTANT FOR DUAL BOOT USERS**: Disable Windows BitLocker first, or your data will be inaccessible!

-1. Press DEL repeatedly during boot to enter UEFI setup
+1. Press DEL repeatedly during boot to enter UEFI setup.
-2. Press F7 for advanced mode
+2. Press F7 for advanced mode.
-3. Security → Secure Boot Control → Disable
+3. Navigate to Security → Secure Boot Control → Disable.
-4. Save and exit
+4. Save and exit.

 ### Use the Laptop Screen

-During installation, disconnect external displays to avoid unpredictable behavior with graphics switching.
+Disconnect external displays during installation to avoid unpredictable behavior with graphics switching.

 ### Switch to Hybrid Mode on Windows (2022+ Models)

-For 2022 or newer ASUS models, switch to Hybrid graphics mode in Windows before installing NixOS to prevent potential issues.
+For 2022 or newer ASUS models, including the H7606WI, switch to Hybrid graphics mode in Windows to prevent issues:

+1. Open the MyASUS app, go to "Customization" → "GPU Settings," and select "Hybrid Mode" (or "Optimus Mode").
+2. Save changes and reboot before installing NixOS.

 ## Partition Overview

-Before beginning installation, here's a breakdown of disk partitions and what to keep if dual-booting with Windows:
+Before installation, review the disk partitions and what to keep for dual-booting with Windows:

 | Partition   | Filesystem | Label    | Type                         | Purpose                              | Keep?                  |
 | ----------- | ---------- | -------- | ---------------------------- | ------------------------------------ | ---------------------- |